microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     - Subscribe to the **SelectedDatesChanged** event, which is triggered when the user selects a date from the calendar.
 Inside this handler, thanks to the event arguments, we have access to the **AddedDates** collection, which contains the selected dates.
 In our case we're using the **CalendarView** control in single selection mode, so the collection will contain only one element.
 We store it into the **SelectedDate** property we have previously created and we display it in the **txtDate** control.
     - Customize the behavior of the control.
 Since, for compliance reasons, an employee can report only expenses occurred in the last year, it would be confusing to display dates older than 1 year or in the future.
 As such, we set the **MaxDate** property with the current date, while the **MinDate** one with the same date, but 1 year in the past.
 This means that if, for example, today is 14th February 2019, employees will be able to choose a date between 14th February 2018 and 14th February 2019.

-14. As next step, we need to handle the **Closed** event of the window to dispose the **WindowsXamlHost** control.
-Copy and paste the following event handler before the end of the **AddNewExpense** class:

-    ```csharp
-    private void Window_Closed(object sender, EventArgs e)
-    {
-        CalendarUwp.Dispose();
-    }
-    ```
-15. As last step we need to update the **OnSaveExpense** event handler to retrieve the selected date from the new UWP control we have added.
+13. As last step we need to update the **OnSaveExpense** event handler to retrieve the selected date from the new UWP control we have added.
 If you remember, in the previous task we have commented the following line of code in the creation of the **Expense** object:

     ```csharp
     Date = txtDate.SelectedDate.GetValueOrDefault(),